Viktor Kazantsev

-Viktor Germanovich Kazantsev (Ви́ктор Ге́рманович Каза́нцев; 26 February 1946 – 14 September 2021) was a Russian general and politician who was the envoy of the Russian president to the Southern Federal District from 2000 to 2004.
+General of the Army Viktor Germanovich Kazantsev (Note: Ви́ктор Ге́рманович Каза́нцев) (26 February 1946 – 14 September 2021) was a Russian military officer and politician who was the envoy of the Russian president to the Southern Federal District from 2000 to 2004.
 He performed primary negotiations between the Russian government and the Chechen opposition.
 Decorated with the Hero of the Russian Federation title, he was involved in coordinating the government responses to various violent actions in Chechnya.
 Kazanstev was also involved in coordinating the rescue attempt during the Moscow theatre hostage situation, which took place in October 2002.

 Education

-Kazantsev completed the Sverdlovsk Suvorov Military School in 1963, the Leningrad Higher Military Command School in 1966, the Frunze Military Academy in 1970 and the Soviet General Staff Academy in 1987.
+Kazantsev completed the Sverdlovsk Suvorov Military School in 1963, the Leningrad Higher Combined Arms Command School in 1966, the Frunze Military Academy in 1970 and the Soviet General Staff Academy in 1987.

 Military service

 Soviet Union

 Kazantsev began his career as a platoon commander in 1966 and served in Transcaucasia, Central Asia, Afghanistan (1979) and with the Central Group of Forces in Czechoslovakia.
 He commanded the 17th Army Corps (Soviet Union) in 1988-90, located at Frunze, which then became Bishkek in the former Kyrgyz SSR.
 He was military advisor to the government of Kazakhstan in 1991.